Battery Urban Farm is a one acre educational farm located in historic Battery Park.

 Enrichment Visits are fully booked for the Fall 2013 season.
 Please check back to request a visit for 2014!

 Come grow with your young farmer this summer!

 Parents who wish to experience the farm with their youngsters can register for any of three two-week summer sessions.
 During visits, City Seedlings will spend time helping farmers tend the summer crops, exploring the plants and creatures living on the farm, tasting fresh vegetables, creating art to bring home, and enjoying farm-themed story time on the lawn.
 Each session meets twice a week for two weeks, from 9:00am-11:00am on either Mondays/Wednesdays (A) or Tuesdays/Thursdays (B).

 City Seedlings is a great way for you and your child to experience the farm during some of its most fruitful months.
-Read more about City Seedlings, or email Lauren Kaplan at firstname.lastname@example.org to request an application.
-Registration for Summer 2013 is on a first-come first-served basis, and will open late April/early May 2013.
+Click here to view the application.
+Registration for Summer 2014 will begin May 1.

 Read more about our adult education opportunities in Community Outreach!